 The NVC timeframes page only describes the general processing time for all cases.
 To reach a reasonable expectation for your case, it’s important to understand how it will be processed.

-Generally, the petitions for immediate relatives (spouse, parents and unmarried children under 21 of U.S. citizens) don’t spend much time at the NVC.
-That’s because there is no annual limit on the number of immigrant visas issued to immediate relatives.
+Generally, the petitions for immediate relatives (spouse, parents and unmarried children under age 21 of U.S. citizens) are processed quickly compared to others.
+That's because there is no annual limit on the number of immigrant visas issued to immediate relatives.
+There's always a visa available to immediate relatives.

 On the other hand, family-based preference categories and employment categories do have a wait in most cases.
 Congress set a limit on the number of immigrant visas issued in these categories each year.
 Consequently, there are typically more visas requested than there are available each year.
 The case may sit for months or even several years until an immigrant visa becomes current.

-When USCIS receives a visa petition for these categories, they provide a “priority date” on the receipt notice.
-For example, after filing Form I-130, USCIS responds with Form I-797C, Notice of Action, also known as a receipt notice.
+When USCIS receives a visa petition for these categories, they provide a "priority date" on the receipt notice.
+For example, after filing Form I-130, USCIS responds with Form I-797C, Notice of Action, also known as a receipt notice (like the one pictured below).

 The receipt notice contains a priority date.
 When your priority date meets the most recent cut-off date in the State Department’s monthly visa bulletin, it becomes “current.”
 Once a case is close to becoming current, the NVC will start processing the next steps.